Microchip-MPLAB-Harmony/ethercat/apps/ethercat_counter_foe_app/docs/readme_lan9252_samd51.md

         3. File over EtherCAT communication

 ## **MPLAB® Harmony Software Setup**
-The following MPLAB® software components are a prerequisite for the rest of the steps in this demonstration.
+The following MPLAB® software components are a prerequisite for the subsequent steps in this demonstration.
 Please follow the download and installation instructions available at below links.
   * [MPLAB® X Integrated Development Environment](https://www.microchip.com/mplab/mplab-x-ide)
   * [MPLAB® XC32/32++ C Compiler](https://www.microchip.com/mplab/compilers)
   * [MPLAB® Harmony Configurator](https://github.com/Microchip-MPLAB-Harmony/)
-  * On the management PC, download and Install on the TwinCAT 3 Engineering Full Setup at https://www.beckhoff.com/english.asp?download/tc3-download-xae.htm.
+  * On the management PC, download and install the TwinCAT 3 Engineering Full Setup at https://www.beckhoff.com/english.asp?download/tc3-download-xae.htm.
 Select the latest TwinCAT 3.1 Version and click on the link.
-Note the dialog box shows the TwinCAT tool that will be installed **TC31-Full-Setup.3.1.XXXX.XX** and click on "Start Download".
+Note the dialog box that shows the TwinCAT tool to be installed **TC31-Full-Setup.3.1.XXXX.XX** and click on "Start Download".
 Follow instructions to download.

 ## **Hardware Setup**
 The following tools will be used to program and debug the application on the target hardware.
  * [MPLAB® ICD4]( https://www.microchip.com/DevelopmentTools/ProductDetails/DV164045) + ICD4/PICKIT 3 Target Adapter Board using JTAG interface.

-The following development board will be used for EtherCAT application development and run the application.
+The following development board will be used to develop and execute the EtherCAT application.

   * [LAN9252 - EtherCAT Slave Controller evaluation kit with SAMD51 Microcontroller](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/EV44C93A#additional-summary)

     The instructions in this guide are also  applicable to other development boards with LAN9252 EtherCAT slave device.
 Hardware settings are board dependent and may vary between boards.

-  * Connect a micro USB cable to J8 port for power source.
+  * Connect a micro USB cable to port J8 to power the board..
-  * For programming, Connect a ICD4 JTAG cable to the J10 port of the EVB_LAN9252_SAMD51.
+  * For programming, connect a ICD4 JTAG cable to port J10 of the EVB_LAN9252_SAMD51 board.
-  * RJ45 connector is connected to the TwinCAT Manager using J1 port.
+  * Connect RJ45 connector J1 to the TwinCAT Manager.

   * Block diagram of the EVB_LAN9252_SAMD51 board -